itsdotnickscott/Periodic-Tables-Documentation/README.md

 }
 ```

 Next, we will be comparing dates.
-After creating a bit of a complex algorithm to check if a certain date is in the past, I realized the `Date` class can be compared normally.
-This solution is significantly more elegant.
+After creating a bit of a complex algorithm to check if a certain date is in the past, I realized the `Date` class can be compared normally with <, >, etc. This solution is significantly more elegant.
 There are some restrictions on comparing dates...if you want to know more about them, [check this out](https://stackoverflow.com/questions/492994/compare-two-dates-with-javascript)!
 ```javascript
 if(reserveDate < todaysDate) {
 	foundErrors.push({ message: "Reservations cannot be made in the past." });